Kernel Alignment for Quantum Support Vector Machines Using Genetic Algorithms: Generated Quantum Encoding Circuits

+The method was tested on the Moons, XOR, and data sets.
+Each data set was split into $10\%$ testing data, $80\%$ training data, and $10\%$ validation data.
+The data was then scaled between $[-\pi/2, \pi/2]$, and tested 10 times for each method to determine the test accuracy.
+The results are displayed in Figure \ref{fig:acc_std_results_QNN}.

+The results show that over the three test data sets, the QNN is able to achieve high test accuracy.
+When viewing the decision boundaries produced by each technique, shown in Figure \ref{fig:decision_bounds_QNN}, it becomes more clear why the QNNs achieve high accuracies; it can be seen that the QNNs have smooth, defined decision boundaries, clearly separating the two classes.

+Further, it can be seen that GEKO allows the QNN to overcome plateaus in the optimisation by altering the feature map, an example of this can be seen in Figure \ref{ref:2q_9_moons_improvements}.

-By selecting the optimal kernel from the population based on training fitness, and then only updating the base individual if the validation accuracy was higher, the GA is forced to maintain generality while increasing accuracy.
-Our results demonstrate that a genetic algorithm can be used to optimise QSVM kernels, producing circuits that outperform manually designed classical and quantum kernels on standard classification tasks.
-The genetic algorithm appears to be learning to encode more complex features in the data and to use entanglement more efficiently.
+By selecting the optimal feature map from the population based on training fitness, and then only updating the base individual if the validation accuracy is higher, GEKO is forced to maintain generality while increasing accuracy.
+The results demonstrate that a genetic algorithm can be used to optimise QNN feature maps, producing circuits that produce high test accuracy results.